Ellie-Y/Dessert-App/README.md

-# KOJIRO 🍰
+# KOJIRO

-Kojiro is an online dessert ordering application, includes basic commercial app functions.
+Kojiro is an online dessert ordering application 🍰, includes basic commercial app functions.
 There is also a backend built and come with Restful APIs.

 ### Feature